MrNagarOO7/notifyme/backend/README.md

-# NotifyMe Frontend
+# NotifyMe Backend
-It's GUI part of NotifyMe Application.
+It's server part of NotifyMe Application.
 ## Description
 We can notify ourself for event and any reminder.
 ## Getting Started